nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 ### Script inclusion

 Using module templates helps distinguish between changes made to the scientific logic within the script and those affecting the workflow-specific logic in the module.
 This separation improves the code's clarity and maintainability.
-If a module's `script:` block contains a script rather than command invocations, regardless of the language (e.g., Bash, R, Python), and the content is more than approximately 20 lines, it MUST be provided through a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).
+If a module's `script:` block contains a script rather than command invocations, regardless of the language (e.g., Bash, R, Python), and the content is more than a readable length (as a rule of thumb, approximately 20 lines), it MUST be provided through a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).

 :::note
 We recommend use of Nextflow templates as they are the most portable method of the separate custom script execution across all execution contexts